smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 put image_folder
 ```

-Through the above steps, you can transfer image files in the local working directory 'image_folder' to the remote working directory '/drive'.
+By following the above steps, you can transfer image files in the local working directory 'image_folder' to the remote working directory '/drive'.

 ### __(Optional) SFTP Command table__
 |Command|description|